-The French breeder Victor Ganzin developed in 1879 by crossing the Aramon Noir with an American wild vine Vitis rupestris a series of hybrids rootstocks, which he shortly after the parents called AxR (Aramon x Rupestris).
-The most successful of these was the AxR 1 (in France, Australia and New Zealand they are called ARG 1).
-This was initially very popular in France and overseas because of its vigor and yield.
-Already in 1903 but was insufficient in France phylloxera resistance as well as short-lived and therefore the use abandoned.
+The French breeder Victor Ganzin developed in 1879 by crossing the Aramon Noir with an American wild vine Vitis rupestris a number of hybrids rootstocks which he named AxR (Aramon x Rupestris) for short.
+The most successful of these was the AxR 1 (it is called ARG 1 in France, Australia and New Zealand).
+Initially, this was very popular in France and overseas due to its vigor and profitability.
+Already in 1903 the insufficient in France phylloxera resistance as well as short lifespan recognized and therefore abandoned the use.

-After the Second World War were of the University of California In Davis made extensive field trials to find suitable underlay vines.
-In the early 1960s, Davis experts finally recommended that the AxR 1 pad be used in offshore winegrowing regions, which was then also used in California was done on a large scale.
-The experiences and / or warnings from Europe of for example the French oenologist Prof. dr. Denis Boubals (1926-2007) you did not pay attention.
-The scientist Albert Julius Winkler (1894-1989) and others reasonably justified this decision "that the choice of a base can not be based solely on their resistance to phylloxera" .
+After the Second World War the University of California Extensive field tests were carried out in Davis to find suitable rootstocks.
+At the beginning of the 1960s, Davis experts finally recommended that the AxR 1 pad be used in coastal wine-growing regions, which was also the case in California took place on a large scale.
+The experiences or warnings from Europe, for example of the French oenologist Prof. Dr. Denis Boubals (1926-2007) was ignored.
+The scientist Albert Julius Winkler (1894-1989) and others reasoned this decision accordingly "that the choice of a document cannot be based solely on its resilience to phylloxera" .

-The symptoms of phylloxera appeared relatively late in the early 1980s, when numerous pests of California were attacked by the pest.
-For a long time Davis was not ready to admit the mistake and advised against the AxR 1.
-It was only in 1989 that the university issued a warning that the AXR 1 was not resistant, but gave as a reason a new variant of the phylloxera on, the “Biotype B”.
-Whether this is true, is unlikely, because with other documents bestockte vineyards were not attacked by the pest.
+The phylloxera symptoms only appeared relatively late in the early 1980s, when numerous pests in California were affected by the pest.
+For a long time, however, Davis was not ready to admit the error and advise against the AxR 1.
+It was only in 1989 that the university issued a warning that the AXR 1 was not resistant, but gave a new variant of the as the reason phylloxera the “Biotype B”.
+Whether this is actually true is rather unlikely, because vine areas planted with other documents were not affected by the pest.

-All vineyards planted with the AxR 1 base had to be cleared, and the total damage was estimated at one billion dollars.
-One of the vineyards first affected was Martha's Vineyard whose 14 hectares of Cabernet Sauvignon had to be replanted in 1993.
-In order to minimize the damage, one tries to extend the life of the infested vineyards by disinfectants.
-It is estimated that around 75% of all Californian vineyards have to be replanted.
-Not a few wineries were facing financial ruin, in part, this was mitigated by subsidies from the government.
-As a result, many stocks have been replaced by high quality varieties in a large cleanup operation.
-See also below finishing,
+All vineyards planted with the AxR 1 pad had to be cleared, the total damage is estimated at one billion dollars.
+One of the first affected vineyards was Martha's Vineyard, whose 14 hectares of Cabernet Sauvignon had to be replanted in 1993.
+In order to keep the damage as low as possible, attempts are made to extend the life of the infected vineyards by means of disinfectants.
+It is estimated that around 75% of all California vineyards need to be replanted.
+Quite a few wineries were facing financial ruin, in part this was mitigated by government subsidies.
+As a result, many stocks were replaced by high-quality varieties in a large cleanup campaign.
+See also under finishing,